wesleyem/th57/EPS.md

 ### Hydraulic Power Cylinder Malfunction

+##### Indications

+1. Cyclic/collective control displaces to abnormal position
+1. Pilot control of cyclic/collective is difficult or impossible

+##### Corrective Action

 1. HYDRAULIC BOOST switch ... **OFF**

-> Warning: Hydraulic system will not secure if HYD BOOST circuit breaker is out
+> Warning: Hydraulic system will not secure if HYD BOOST circuit breaker is out and the pilot will be unable to maintain control of the aircraft

 2. Helicopter ... **Regain control**
 3. Airspeed ... **Adjust (to obtain most comfortable control movement level)**